300 East 57th Street

-300 East 57th Street is a 19‑story apartment building on the southeast corner of East 57th Street and Second Avenue in the Midtown East neighborhood of Manhattan, New York City.
-Designed by architect Emery Roth for the Rudin family in 1944, the building was completed in November 1947.
-It was among the first luxury high‑rise residences constructed in Manhattan during the post‑World War II housing boom.
+300 East 57th Street is an apartment building on the corner of East 57th Street and Second Avenue in the Midtown neighborhood of Manhattan, New York City.
+Designed by Emery Roth and completed in November 1947, it was one of the first new luxury buildings built in Manhattan during the housing boom following the end of World War II.
+In 1948, only a few months after the building opened, theater producer Max Jelin was killed in a gas explosion in his apartment.